UpCloudLtd/upcloud-go-api/README.md

 ### Error handling

 All `Service` methods return a result and an error object.
 You can differentiate between generic connection errors (like the API not being reachable) and service errors, which are errors returned in the response body by the API.
-This is useful if you want to gracefully recover from certain types of errors.
+This is useful for gracefully recovering from certain types of errors.

 ```go
 username := "completely"